Saudi-Pakistan Friendship Agreement Marks 72 Years, Continues To Foster Positive Impacts: Dr. Naif - UrduPoint

 As the friendship agreement enters its eighth decade, Dr. Naif said the leaders of Saudi Arabia and Pakistan continued to express a commitment to further strengthen and diversify their ties.
 Highlighting a forward-looking vision, he said it included exploring new avenues for cooperation in emerging sectors, reinforcing cultural exchanges, and enhancing people-to-people connections.

-He said the historic friendship agreement, initiated in 1951, remained a cornerstone of stability, prosperity, and mutual respect between Saudi Arabia and Pakistan.
+He said the historic friendship agreement, initiated on November 25, 1951, remained a cornerstone of stability, prosperity, and mutual respect between Saudi Arabia and Pakistan.
 As both nations continue to evolve in the modern geopolitical landscape, he said these enduring bonds stood as a testament to the positive and transformative power of diplomatic relations built on shared values and common goals.